ESP ABS and Traction Conrol

 The ESP electronic stability program controls the ABS and TCS systems for traction control.

-Today's electronic traction control system extends the ABS brake system and adds torque management, reducing engine power to prevent wheel spin.
+Today's electronic traction control system extends the ABS brake system.
+It adds torque management, reducing engine power to prevent wheel spin.

 Electronic traction control system components.